 4. Ask About Shoes

 Kids often need to do a lot of social and emotional processing, don’t we all?!
 Stuff happens at school, with their siblings and in their own minds that needs explaining.
 Kids are exploring who they are and who everyone else is and why.
 There are so many shoes to walk in and they are exploring them all.
-I often find myself falling into explaining things in these moments- maybe Bernie hit you because he was upset and didn’t have the words to say so, maybe Cece is following you around because she wants to play, maybe you are feeling irritated because you need to take some time alone.
+I often find myself falling into explaining things in these moments.
+"Maybe Bernie hit you because he was upset and didn’t have the words to say so."
+"Maybe Cece is following you around because she wants to play."
+"Maybe you are feeling irritated because you need to take some time alone."
 While our kids can definitely benefit from support with navigating these situations, we can also use these social emotional conundrums as opportunities to build compassion by approaching social situations with curiosity.
 “How did you feel when Bernie did that?”
 “Have you ever felt that way?”
 “Let’s pretend I am you and you are Cece, what was happening first?
 Then what?
 What do you wish happened next?”
-When we try to walk in other's shoes (even each others’ shoes) we both end up learning things.
+When we try to walk in other people's shoes (even each others’ shoes) we both end up learning things.

 5. The Never-Ending Question

 I am so happy to have gotten the chance to write this for you because in writing it I reminded myself to use these tips and skills.
-I know that I fall into my pattern as a leader and answerer and sometimes too-busy-to give-this-many-questions-the-time-of-day parent, which is human and even valuable in its own right.
-But to unlock the magic of questions in our life when we can is a great source of joy and growth for the kids and the parents alike!
+I know that I fall into my pattern as a leader and answerer and sometimes too-busy-to-give-this-many-questions-the-time-of-day parent, which is human and even valuable in its own right.
+But to unlock the magic of questions in our lives when we can is a great source of joy and growth for kids and parents alike!
 What is the next question you will ask your kids?